M-Jahanzaib6062/Probability_and_Statistics/README.md

- Probability & Statistics with Code
-Welcome to Probability & Statistics with Code!
+Welcome to Probability & Statistics!
 This repository is a collaborative effort to collect and share theoretical explanations, solved examples, and code implementations (Python) related to probability and statistics.

 📚 What You'll Find Here
 Concept explanations with theory and formulas.